 - Just extract the firmware zip file to get all 5 binaries, namely BL, AP, CP, CSC, and Home_CSC.

 Done!
-You’re all set to flash the newly downloaded Samsung firmware using Odin.
+You’re all set to flash Samsung firmware on Mac using Heimdall.

 How to Use Samloader on Windows